 Steps for applying

-This page explains the application process for projects funded under the Research Fund for Coal and Steel (RFCS).
-To apply, you need to follow these steps:
+To apply for funding under the Research Fund for Coal and Steel (RFCS), you need to follow these steps:

 - Every year, the European Commission publishes calls for proposals setting out the programme’s research objectives and priorities for coal and steel.
 The RFCS follows a bottom-up approach.
 This means that within these research objectives, applicants are free to choose any relevant specific area for their project.